SubbalakshmiC/CCNA-1/ccnaDan.md

 To reverse any command just put no before the command

+things that can be wrong with the switch is that the duplex or the speed could be wrong

+"do" basically sudo but for doing non-sudo commands from sudo
+* running user commands in non-user mode

+collision is normal
+* late collision means that duplex is set up badly
+	* one end full duplex one end half

+if the duplex is unknown then it sets to half
+* but if it is Gi then it will set default to full duplex

+set both speed and duplex in a network to a defined state for static devices
+* so laptops that move around should be set to auto

+CDP - Cisco Detection Protocol
+* will only work when both are Cir

+LLDP - Link Layer Discovery Protocol

 ## Understanding Ethernet and switch operation

+switch problem?
+* is the cable ok
+	* port down
+* is the duplex wrong
+	* will get duplex error in terminal
+	* port up
+* is the is the speed wrong

 ### Ethernet LAN connection media